 What are "notifications"?

-The Notification link (on the top right bar of the Commons) indicates if you have a new message, friend request, or invitation to join a group.
+The Notification link (on the top right bar of the Commons, just to the left of your avatar) indicates if you have a new message, friend request, or invitation to join a group.
+Zero indicates that you have no notifications.

 How do I change my email account where I receive email notifications through the Academic Commons?

-To change the email account where you receive email notification, go to the top gray navigation bar and select: My Commons » My Settings > General (General Settings Screenshot).
+To change the email account where you receive email notifications, go to the top black navigation bar, hover over your avatar on the top right corner, and select: My Settings » General.
 Re-write your preferred email account in the ‘Account Email’ field, then scroll down and select "Save Changes."

 How do I send a message?